 Soak the bamboo skewers for approximately 30 minutes in water, so that when placed on grill they do not burn.

 Cut the slice of pancetta into quarters.
+Rinse the mushrooms thoroughly.

 Lightly salt both sides of each pork loin.
 Slide each onto the bamboo skewers.
 Carefully slide on the quarter slice of pancetta and the whole mushroom.